 Attendance at Our Lady's Catholic Academy's Nursery does not automatically guarantee that a place will be offered in the Reception class of Our Lady's Catholic Academy.
 Parents must apply for a Reception place in exactly the same way as parents of children not attending the Nursery.
-All applications will be considered against the oversubscription criteria by the Board of Directors in the same way regardless of whether the child does or does not attend the Nursery at the time of application.
+All applications will be considered against the oversubscription criteria by the Academy Committee in the same way regardless of whether the child does or does not attend the Nursery at the time of application.

-Parents who wish to appeal against the decision of the Board of Directors to refuse their child a place in the school should make that appeal request in writing to the Chair of the Board of Directors at the school address.
+Parents who wish to appeal against the decision of the Academy Committee to refuse their child a place in the school should make that appeal request in writing to the Chair of the Academy Committee at the school address.
 Appeals will be heard by an independent panel.

-Please note that parents do not have the right to appeal if their request for their children to be admitted to a class outside of their normal year group has been refused, but the Board of Directors has offered a place in the normal age group instead.
+Please note that parents do not have the right to appeal if their request for their children to be admitted to a class outside of their normal year group has been refused, but the Academy Committee has offered a place in the normal age group instead.

 Any parent can apply for a place for their child at any time outside of the normal admissions round.
-Parents do not have the right to a second appeal in respect of the same school for the same academic year unless, in exceptional circumstances, the Board of Directors has accepted a second application from the parent because of a significant and material change in the circumstances of the parent, child or school, but have still refused admission.
+Parents do not have the right to a second appeal in respect of the same school for the same academic year unless, in exceptional circumstances, the Academy Committee has accepted a second application from the parent because of a significant and material change in the circumstances of the parent, child or school, but have still refused admission.